-Chaiken is a professor of biochemistry and molecular biology in the College of Medicine.
+Chaiken is a professor in the Department of Biochemistry and Molecular Biology.

 Abrams is a professor of chemical and biological engineering in the College of Engineering.